Introduction

 You agree that you will:

-• notify the RealMe Help Desk immediately if you know or have reason to believe that there has been or is about to be fraudulent or other unlawful use of your verified identity.
+• notify the RealMe Help Desk immediately if you know or have reason to believe that there has been or is about to be fraudulent or other unlawful use of your verified identity, and

 Under the Act, it is an offence to use a verified identity that has been issued to another person.